codedan81/trivia-game/README.md

 Some of the Challenges I had:

 - The creative process; thinking of how I wanted the game to function
+- Getting the Game the questions to reset
 - CSS!!
 - Putting my thoughts of how the game should be and translating it to a code.